-A system’s operating temperature looks like a simple range of temperatures, but it is really a game of 3D chess.
-The components (their operating temperatures and thermal limits), the ambient temperature in the environment and the system utilization come together to give a system a rating that is the key to knowing if your computer can take the heat common in industrial & manufacturing environments.
+A system’s operating temperature looks like a simple range of temperatures.
+However, a better description is a 3D game of chess.
+The components (their operating temperatures and thermal limits), the ambient temperature in the environment and the system utilization all come together to give a system a rating.
+This rating is the key to knowing if your computer can take the heat common in industrial & manufacturing environments.
 The wrong 30°C PC in a 40°C environment can spell disaster: unintended shutdown, data loss, WiFi failure and more can all happen thanks to temperature.
 So how do you insulate yourself from failures due to heat?
 Read on.

 Given that components work in an enclosed area, the most important item when it comes to helping determine the rating is the case.
-The design of a case determines how much air flow there is, how close components are mounted to each other, how heat distribution systems — like heat pipes, heat sinks or fans — are deployed and much more.
+The design of a case determines the amount of air flow, the proximity of mounted components, the deployment of heat distribution systems — like heat pipes, heat sinks or fans, and much more.
 As the components begin to heat up, the case can be the differentiator.
 A good case will pull heat away from the components.
 A bad one is an oven in its own right.

-To get to the computers operating temperature, first you need a baseline.
-To establish this, the thermal performance of a PC is assessed at room temperature (20-21°C).
+To get to the computer’s operating temperature, first you need a baseline.
+To establish a baseline, thermal performance of a PC is assessed at room temperature (20-21°C).
 Every computer manufacturer worth its salt has a testing process they run machines through.
-They are be proprietary and confidential, but all tend to do the same thing: engage the system’s resources to various degrees, while recording the temperatures of the components.
+The tests are proprietary and confidential, but all tend to do the same thing: engage the system’s resources to various degrees, while recording the temperatures of the components.

 Using this data, the laws of thermodynamics, and some complicated math, they can extrapolate temperatures above and below room temperature and estimate the temperature point where the various components will reach their fail points.
 This gives the system a preliminary operating temperature, and is often used to quickly assess a configuration.

-Case Study – The ML300: The ML300 is a Fanless Ventless NUC from OnLogic.
-It was recently sent to Intel for Thermal Testing, which uses a 100% utilization.
+Case Study – The ML300: The ML300 series are Fanless Ventless computers from OnLogic.
+We sent one to Intel for Thermal Testing, which uses a 100% utilization.
 The thermal limits on components are:

-This is both a good example of good case design, with well placed heat sinks (the ML300’s case is one big heat sink), but also a good example of the intricacies of testings.
-The ML300 still works at 55°C. If that usage is dialed back to normal, what does the operating temperature look like?
-Its hard to say because that’s not part of the test.
+This is both a good example of good case design, with well placed heat sinks (the ML300 series’ case is one big heat sink), but also a good example of the intricacies of testing.
+The ML300 unit still works at 55°C. If that usage is dialed back to normal, what does the operating temperature look like?
+It’s hard to say because that’s not part of the test.

-The next level of thermal testing involves what is known as a Thermal Shock Chamber.
+The next level of thermal testing involves a Thermal Shock Chamber.
 These are basically one part oven, one part freezer.
 The PC is turned on, set to run at a set rate and is heated up to a specific temperature.
 Components are monitored as their operating temperatures tick up.
-For example, a WiFi card in a room thats 20°C (Room temp) might register as operating at 50°C. When the ambient temperature rises to 40°C, that WiFi will be correspondingly hotter.
-The process is then repeated with incrementally higher and higher temperatures.
+For example, a WiFi card in a room that’s 20°C (Room temp) might register as operating at 50°C. When the ambient temperature rises to 40°C, that WiFi will be correspondingly hotter.
+The process repeats with incrementally higher and higher temperatures.

 The shock comes in when it is rapidly cooled, usually with liquid nitrogen, from a target temperature.
 As the temperature drops, it’s doing two things.
-It’s seeing if the rapid shift causes failure and it is testing how well the various parts function at, say, 0°C.
+It is seeing if the rapid shift causes failure.
+It is also testing how well the various parts function at low temperatures.
+For example at 0°C.